urbit/urbit/urb/zod/main/pub/src/doc/ref/vol1.md

     ++  clue  ,[p=axis q=chum r=tyre]                       ::  battery definition

-Used (implicitly?) by compiler to attach jets, section 2fB
+Used by compiler to attach jets, section 2fB  XX implementation does not currenlty match docs

 ---